huyjaky/obsidian_aio/AIO-knowledge/Algorithm knowledge/KNN.md

 ![[Pasted image 20240926164105.png]]

-Knn classifier != knn regression because its
+Knn classifier != knn regression because knn regression is used for predicting the new value. opposite, knn classifier i